Long-time Ricci flow existence and topological rigidity from manifolds with pinched scale-invariant integral curvature: Sobolev Inequality along the Ricci flow

 Now steps 1-3 above can be combined to give a uniform global Sobolev inequality along the flow.

 \begin{thm} For $n\geq 3$, there exists a dimensional constant $L(n)>0$ such that the following holds.
-Suppose that $(M^n,g(t))$, $t\in [0,T]$ is a complete bounded curvature Ricci flow and that the initial metric $g(0)=g_0$ satisfies the curvature condition
+Suppose that $(M^n,g(t))$, $t\in [0,T]$ is a complete bounded curvature Ricci flow and that the initial metric $g(0)=g_0$ satisfies the conditions of Lemma \ref{logsobinitial} and the curvature condition

 Then with $A=LC_{g_0}$, the weighted Sobolev inequality